sleebapaul/sleebapaul.github.io/_posts/2018-04-20-rnn-tutorial.markdown

 # Motivation

 We've already achieved a lot of milestones in Deep Learning (DL).
 Still, calling it Artificial **Intelligence** is not appropriate since solving intelligence is a whole another ball game.
 But some leaps in DL give us hope that one day we'll solve intelligence, not necessarily with DL, but somehow we'll solve it.
-Such a leap is Google Translate, which supports 103 languages now and it's precise.
+Such a leap is Google Translate, which supports 103 languages now.
 Around 18 months ago, [Google Translate moved from good old Statistical Machine Translation(SMT) to Neural Machine Translation(NMT)](https://ai.google/research/pubs/pub45610){:target="_blank"} and the results were captivating.

 There are two things which are remarkable about new Google Translate.